Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 Which neighborhoods have the fastest rising property prices in Ethiopia as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Ethiopia are CMC, Summit, and Goro, all located along Addis Ababa's eastern growth corridor where new development meets strong demand.
+As of early 2026, the three neighborhoods with the fastest rising property prices in Ethiopia are CMC, Summit, and Ayat, all located along Addis Ababa's eastern and southeastern growth corridor.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Ethiopia.